WebAssembly/module-linking/proposals/module-linking/Binary.md

 At a high-level two new index spaces are added: modules and instances.
 Index spaces are also updated to be built incrementally as they are defined.

-Four new sections are added
+Three new sections are added

-* Module section, `modulesec`, declares nested modules whose code comes later.
-Only types are mentioned in this section.
-* Module Code section, `modulecodesec`, defines the nested modules.
+* Module section, `modulesec`, defines nested modules.
 * Instance section, `instancesec`, declares and defines local instances.
 * Alias section, `aliassec`, brings in exports from nested instances or items from the parent module into the local index space.